Three-Dimensional Digital Planning

 "Begin with the end in mind."

-This principle, made famous by Stephen Covey, is the philosophy underlying every implant case Dr. Jackson plans.
-He envisions the final result first — the restored tooth, the restored function, the appearance — and then plans the implant position to support that end.
+It is Covey's line, and it describes how Dr. Jackson approaches an implant case.
+He begins at the end, with the restored tooth and the way it will function and look, and then plans the implant position to support it.
 The final restoration is designed before the implant position is determined; the implant is placed to serve the restoration, not the other way around.

 This is sometimes called restoratively driven implant placement, and it is the foundation of how we approach every case.
 It requires planning the final outcome digitally, before any procedure, and using that plan to guide every decision afterward.
-The technology to do this well has only matured in recent years — and it is the reason your implant case at Jackson Dentistry will look and function differently than it might at a practice using older approaches.
+The technology to do this well has only matured in recent years.

 Our digital planning workflow